littlebenlittle/littlebenlittle/README.md

 **Python**.
 I have also worked with some more domain-specific languages like Coq, Prolog, and a little bit of TLA+.
 I am comfortable debugging and reasoning about assembly, compilers, and interpreters.

+Please reach out if you want help with your projects.
+I currently charge **$0 per hour** until a better offer shows up.

 <!---
 littlebenlittle/littlebenlittle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.